 This website focuses on "renewable energy technologies" with potential for application in Hong Kong.
 Relatively less emphasis is placed on those technologies with minimal potential for application in Hong Kong.
 Renewable energy technologies covered by this website are grouped under the following headings:

-Energy-from-waste, liquid biofuel for transporation, and biomass CHP technologies are all related to biomass energy, even though put under different headings.
+Waste-to-energy, liquid biofuel for transportation, and biomass CHP technologies are all related to biomass energy, even though put under different headings.

 A pamphlet titled "Know More About Renewable Energy" is published by EMSD.
 Click here to download.